Link Search Menu Expand Document

 Piercing (+3 FP)

-This attack ignores Defense, Resistances and Immunities.
-It can still be Blocked.
+This attack ignores Defense, though it's still affected by Resistances and Immunities.
+It can still be Guarded against.

 Provoke (+1 FP) [Secondary - Bully/Magic/Trickery/Persuade] [X]